Find out how and where to buy, sell and trade IOTA, and why you should and shouldn’t.

 - Zero transaction fees and instant transfers

 - Purpose-built for the Internet of Things (IoT)

-A lot of investors believe the tangle will be the blockchain’s successor.
+A lot of people believe that the tangle will be the blockchain’s successor.

 Where to buy, sell and trade IOTA in the US

 It’s still a new coin, so most exchanges don’t yet offer it.
-This is likely to change in the future.
+There are indications that this is likely to change in the future.

 Currently, you can find IOTA at the following exchanges, although they only support cryptocurrency deposits for US residents.

 You might see IOTA referred to in various ways, such as Mi, Ki, MIOTA, KIOTA and others.
 These simply refer to different amounts of IOTA.